-26. It the litany is sung, all kneel when the deacon gives the signal saying: Let us kneel; but during the Easter season and on Sundays, only the one to be professed kneels, while the others remain standing.
+26. It the litany is sung, all kneel when the deacon gives the signal saying: Let us kneel; but during the Easter season and on Sundays, only the one to be professed kneels, while the others remain standing.66

 Then the cantors begin the litany; all sing the responses.
 In this litany one or other of the petitions marked with the same letter may be omitted, and one or other of the invocations may be omitted.
 At the appropriate place there may be inserted invocations of other saints, especially venerated in that monastery, as well as the invocation of the patron saint of the one professed.
-The final petitions may be chosen and others may be added.
+The final petitions may be chosen and others may be added.67

+Lord, have mercy Lord, have mercy.

-Lord, have mercy Christ, have mercy Lord, have mercy Lord, have mercy.
-Christ, have mercy.
-Lord, have mercy.
+Christ, have mercy Christ, have mercy.

+Lord, have mercy Lord, have mercy.

 Holy Mary, Mother of God, Pray for us.

 Saint Michael, Pray for us.

 Holy angels of God, Pray for us.

 Saint John the Baptist, Pray for us.

-Pray for us.
-Saint Joseph, Saints Peter and Paul, Pray for us.
+Saint Joseph, Pray for us.

+Saints Peter and Paul, Pray for us.

 Saint John, Pray for us.

 Saint Mary Magdalene, Pray for us.

 Saints Stephen and Lawrence, Pray for us.

 Saint Agnes, Pray for us.

 Saint Basil, Pray for us.

-Pray for us.
-Saint Augustine, Saint Anthony, Pray for us.
+Saint Augustine, Pray for us.

+Saint Anthony, Pray for us.

 Saint Pachomius, Pray for us.

-Pray for us.
-Saint Benedict, Saints Robert, Alberic and Stephen Pray for us.
+Saint Benedict, Pray for us.

+Saints Robert, Alberic and Stephen Pray for us.

 Saint Bernard Pray for us.

 (Saint Francis and Saint Dominic, Pray for us.)

-(Saint Ignatius of Lovola, Pray for us.)
+(Saint Ignatius of Loyola, Pray for us.)

 (Saint Vincent de Paul, Pray for us.)

 (Saint John Bosco, Pray for us.)

-Pray for us.
-Saint Scholastica, Saint Lutgard, Pray for us.
+Saint Scholastica, Pray for us.

+Saint Lutgard, Pray for us.

+Saint Catherine of Siena, Pray for us.

+Saint Teresa of Avila, Pray for us.

-$^{65}OPR$ I, 60.
+65 OPR I, 60.
 In the singular.

-&lt;sup>66Cf.
-Caeremoniale Episcoporum, 758.
+66 Cf. Caeremoniale Episcoporum, 758.
 In the Cistercian Order the Litany of the Saints was never used in the profession rite.
 There was, however, a short litany followed by prayer in silence.
 Accordingly, provision is here made for either prayer in silence or for the singing of the litany.
 In either case there is an invitatory formula and a concluding collect.

-&lt;sup>67In this litany (Cf. OPR I, 62) customary invocations and petitions are added, as in the Cistercian Breviary.
+67 In this litany (Cf. OPR I, 62) customary invocations and petitions are added, as in the Cistercian Breviary.
 Also added are the names of St. Scholastica and Bl.
 Gabriella,.
 The final petition is expanded with an expression from the RB, Prol.
 45.